HnH/di/README.md

     return Implementation
 })

-// Factory also optionally accepts naming option which means that returned Implementation will be available only under provided name err := di.Factory(func() (Abstraction) {
+// Factory also optionally accepts naming option which means that returned Implementation will be available only under provided name. err := di.Factory(func() (Abstraction) {
     return Implementation
 }, di.WithName("customName"))

+// Similarly to Singleton binding WithFill() option can be provided err = di.Factory(func() (Abstraction) {
+return Implementation
+}, di.WithFill()) // di.resolver.Fill(Implementation) will be called under the hood
 ```

 #### Implementation